HdC and EHe stars through the prism of Gaia DR3: 3D distribution and Gaia's chromatic PSF effects: Galactic HdC and EHe stars' spatial distribution, distances, and velocities

 In Figure~\ref{fig_XYZ_Distrib}, we present a top view (X vs Y) and two side views (Z vs X and Z vs radial distance, i.e., $\sqrt{X^2+Y^2}$) illustrating the spatial distribution of all our selected targets, including some HdC stars for which distance measurements are unavailable.
 For these HdC stars, we used an absolute V magnitude range of [-5, -3.5] mag for the warmer HdC stars (HdC index between 0 and 4) and [-4.5, -3] mag for the colder ones (HdC index greater than 4).
 In the diagrams on the left side, stars located in the Galactic halo can be identified, as their expected distances lie significantly above the Galactic plane.
 Specifically, there are seven RCB stars (U Aqr, AO Her, NSV 11154, UX Ant, Z Umi, ASAS-RCB-6, and WISE J00+74) and four dLHdC stars (F152, F75, A166, and HE 1015-2050).
 The last one, HE 1015-2050 is even located in the far outer rim of our Galaxy.
 The close-up views on the right side confirm the extensive distribution around the Galactic plane for all HdC and EHe stars.

 We computed the velocities in cylindrical Galactocentric coordinates (V$_r$, V$_{\phi}$, V$_z$).
 In Figure~\ref{fig_ArrowsVelocities} (right side), we present a top view (X vs Y) representation of our targets, where their respective tangential velocities $\sqrt{V_{\phi}^2+V_r^2}$ are illustrated as vectors.
 The majority of targets exhibit circular motion in a prograde direction.
 This prograde rotation is also evident in the Toomre diagram (Figure~\ref{fig_CylindVelocities}), where the perpendicular velocities $\sqrt{V_r^2+V_z^2}$ are plotted against the azimuthal velocity.
-Stars with prograde velocities display a distribution consistent with that of a thick disk, with total velocities differing from that of the local standard of rest (LSR) by 50 to 200 km s$^{-1}$.
-Furthermore, by selecting only HdC stars whose total velocities are within 200 km s$^{-1}$ of the LSR, we determined a vertical scale height (h$_z$) of approximately 900 pc.
-This value is characteristic of a thick disk.
+Stars with prograde velocities display a distribution consistent with that of a thick disk, with total velocities differing from that of the local standard of rest (LSR) by 30 to 200 km s$^{-1}$.
+Furthermore, by selecting only HdC stars, located outside the bulge area, whose total velocities are within 200 km s$^{-1}$ of the LSR, we determined a vertical scale height (h$_z$) consistent with 900 pc.
+This value is characteristic of a thick disk distribution.
 The scale height value obtained for EHe stars is similar to that found for HdC stars.

 Among the stars we examined, 15 exhibit total velocities lagging that of the LSR by more than 200 km s$^{-1}$.
 Notably, 6 HdC stars, namely WISE J174119.57-250621.2, WISE J174851.29-330617.0, WISE J172951.80-101715.9, MV Sgr, V532 Oph, and the dLHdC star C539, appear to have retrograde orbits.
 Interestingly, we found that the majority of these 15 stars are situated within or near the Galactic bulge (as denoted by the grey area in Figure~\ref{fig_ArrowsVelocities}, left side).
 The Galactic bulge region is known for its high velocity dispersion \citep{2012AJ....143...57K}.